PETER GLENSHAW, CHAIR

 Peter has lived in Lyme with Elizabeth Glenshaw and their three children since 2000.
 He has nearly 30 years of experience in higher education and health care as as an administrator, fundraiser, and communications professional.
 He has long-standing interest and experience in the development of new organizations and approaches to challenging social issues.
 Peter served six years on the Lyme School Board and was its Chair for three years, and served one term as a Trustee of the Trust Funds in Lyme.

 Kristin and her husband Bryan moved to Lyme in 1998, raising three children here.
-Kristin is the Director of Volunteer Services at Dartmouth-Hitchcock Medical Center, having previously served in admissions at the Tuck School of Business at Dartmouth, and has also served as Director of Thayer School Career Services and Associate Director of Undergraduate Career Services at Dartmouth.
-Prior to moving to NH, she worked in human resources for GE and student affairs and career services for Georgetown University and the University of Virginia.
-Kristin has served on the boards for the Hampshire Cooperative Nursery School and Lyme Nursery School and been an active volunteer for the Lyme School.
+Kristin is the Director of Volunteer Services at Dartmouth-Hitchcock Medical Center, having previously served in admissions at the Tuck School of Business at Dartmouth, and in career services at Dartmouth.
+She has also worked in human resources for GE and student affairs and career services for Georgetown University and the University of Virginia.
+Kristin has served on the boards for the Hampshire Cooperative Nursery School and Lyme Nursery School and volunteered for the Lyme School.